perfection24x7/python-programming/README.md

-# python-programming
+# Python Programming

-Python Programming
+This repository will helps you to learn some basic programming of Python.

-# This repository will helps you to learn some basic programming of Python.
+Connect me at perfection24x7@gmail.com